amouro/drupalden_iwakuni_2023/slides.md

 </div>

 <!--
-First, a little bit about myself.
+First, a little bit about myself:

-I'm a Drupal developer, have 14 years experiences in Drupal development.
+I am a Drupal developer with 14 years of experience in Drupal development.

-Given my background, I have many web design and dev experiences in Traditional Chinese, Japanese and English.
+I have extensive experience in web design and development in Traditional Chinese, Japanese, and English.

-I am also a Drupal Community member and a former group leader in Taiwan.
+I am also a member of the Drupal community and a former group leader in Taiwan.

-Besides Drupal, I welcome conversations regarding coffee, Germany and cats with me.
+Outside of Drupal, I am also interested in coffee, Germany, and cats and welcome any conversations about those topics as well.

 <b>Next slides >>></b>
 -->